-The resources section provides background information for each topic in the website to help you understand why soil matters.
-It also provides links to specialist sources where you can find more detailed information.
+The resources section provides background information on soils for specific topics.
+It also provides links to where you can find more detailed information.

 Please note that links to external websites do not imply endorsement of their content.